NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 ### Shader Compilation Issues and Editor Crash

-Older versions of UE had a known bug where the `ShaderCompileWorker` binary were not being built thus causing the Unreal Enditor to crash during the first start up.
-The workaround was to build that separately once the Unreal Engine build process is done by invoking the following command inside the Unreal Engine's source folder:
+Older versions of UE had a known bug where the `ShaderCompileWorker` binary were not being built thus causing the Unreal Editor to crash during the first start up.
+The workaround was to build that separately once the Unreal Engine build process is done by invoking the following command inside the Unreal Engine's source directory:

 {{< highlight zsh >}}
 $ make ShaderCompileWorker